MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/running-an-http-server-for-testing.md

 ## Installing HTTP server using NPM

-Run the command line/terminal on your system.
-It does not matter which directory you are currently in.
-Execute `npm install -g http-server`.
-Once npm finishes, you have tiny http-server installed.
+Run the command line/terminal on your system (it doesn't matter which directory you are currently in).

+Execute **npm install -g http-server**.
+Once **npm** finishes, you have tiny **http**-server installed.
 That's it.

 ## Serving files

 Create a new folder on your system from where you want to serve your static files.
-There are no specific restrictions for path on Windows.
-On Mac OS you may want to check for access on the folder.
-Inside of the newly created folder, create a file called 'index.html'
+There are no specific restrictions for path on **Windows**.

+On **Mac OS** you may want to check for access on the folder.
+Inside of the newly created folder, create a file called **index.html**.

-Fill the file with the following content:
+Fill the file with the content shown below.

 ```html
 <!doctype html>